roscoestar/roscoestar.github.io/_posts/2020-03-23-alphabestiary.markdown

 #### M is for *Mussaurus*
 ![mussaurus](/assets/images/posts/mussaurus.png)

 Two sauropodomorphs in a row!  *Mussaurus* was a medium-sized (one tonne) sauropodomorph from Late Triassic Argentina.
-Its name means "mouse reptile" because it was originally known only from fossils of juveniles, which were only six inches long.
+Its name means "mouse reptile" because it was originally known only from fossils of juveniles, which were six inches long.
 I wanted to highlight this huge difference in size in this picture.
 Juvenile *Mussaurus* had short faces and big eyes, and walked quadrupedally, while the adults had long snouts, long necks, and were bipedal.
 Given the huge size difference, I think it's unlikely that *Mussaurus* exhibited any kind of parental care, instead probably just burying a hundred tiny eggs in the dirt and scooting off.

 #### N is for *Notatesseraeraptor*
 ![notatesseraeraptor](/assets/images/posts/notatesseraeraptor.png)

 *Notatesseraeraptor* was a basal theropod from Late Triassic Switzerland, described just last year.
 It appears to represent a transitional form between the more basal coelophysoids and the later dilophosaurids, showing a mosaic of traits found in both groups--hence its name, meaning "trait mosaic thief".
-The background is based on azulejos, the traditional Portuguese mosaic tiles (which you may recognize from the awesome board game, Azul).
+The background is based on azulejos, the traditional Portuguese mosaic tiles (which you may recognize from the board game Azul).

 #### O is for *Ouranosaurus*
 ![ouranosaurus](/assets/images/posts/ouranosaurus.png)